 It’s a good idea to make a list of all the other agencies and companies that you do business with on a regular basis; be sure to include all state and local tax authorities, vendors, suppliers, service companies and banks.

 This will help keep you organized during the transition and make sure your mail service is not interrupted.
 It’s your responsibility to make sure everyone is on the same page in this new chapter of your company.

 We can help you file a Certificate of Amendment if you would like to change the name of your LLC or corporation.
 Call us at 1-800-345-CORP if you are thinking about changing your LLC name.

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such source’s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.

-There are 6 comments left for How Do You Change Your Business Name with the IRS?Cheng Han Tan said: Wednesday, July 24, 2019
+There are 7 comments left for How Do You Change Your Business Name with the IRS?Suzanne B Pasley said: Tuesday, July 30, 2019

 We are UK Company and have registered as [removed] with IRS.
 Our Company Name has changed to [removed].
 I was wondering how do I change our company name in IRS System?HBS Staff replied: Wednesday, July 24, 2019